 CAF Hit by Fresh Controversy As Congo Withdraws From Competition Due to Squad Issues

-- The Republic of Congo has withdrawn from the UNIFAC U-17 qualifiers just before kickoff in Kinshasa
+• The Republic of the Congo has withdrawn from the UNIFAC U-17 qualifiers just before kickoff in Kinshasa

-- The federation cites lack of domestic league, missing documents, and ministry disputes as its reason
+• A lack of a domestic league, missing documents, and ministry disputes have been cited by the FECOFOOT

-- 16 teams will qualify for the U-17 AFCON set to be staged in Morocco from 25th April to 15th May
+• 16 teams will qualify for the U-17 AFCON, which is set to be staged in Morocco from April 25 to May 15

-Drama has hit Central African football after the Republic of Congo officially withdrew from the UNIFAC tournament that serves as qualifiers for the 2026 U-17 Africa Cup of Nations.
+Drama has hit after the Republic of the Congo officially withdrew from the Union of Central African Football Federations (UNIFAC) tournament that serves as qualifiers for the 2026 U-17 Africa Cup of Nations.

-In a statement issued on February 16, the Congolese Football Federation (FECOFOOT) confirmed the non-participation of the Red Devils U-17 in the competition scheduled to begin in Kinshasa.
+In a statement issued on February 16, 2026, the Congolese Football Federation (FECOFOOT) confirmed that the Red Devils U-17 would not participate in the competition set to kick off in Kinshasa.

 Source: Twitter

-The withdrawal came less than 24 hours before kickoff, shocking organisers and rival teams.
+The withdrawal came less than 24 hours before kickoff, leaving organisers and rival teams scrambling.

-According to FECOFOOT, the decision was unavoidable due to several unresolved problems, including the absence of a national youth championship after stadium closures across the country, One Football reports.
+According to FECOFOOT, the decision was unavoidable due to several unresolved problems, including the absence of a national youth championship after stadium closures across the country, One Football reported.

 The federation also pointed to administrative breakdowns with the Ministry of Sports, time constraints, and the lack of valid documentation for some players.